The Coronavirus mortgage rules which gave mortgage payment breaks have now all ended.

 You may also be able to complain to the Financial Ombudsman if your lender doesn’t give you appropriate support.
 Your debt adviser will be able to discuss if you have a good case and explain how to do this.

-The FCA banned houses being repossessed for mortgage arrears until the end of May, but from 1 June 2021 they are possible.
+The FCA banned houses being repossessed for mortgage arrears until the end of May, but they are now possible.

 Your lender should not repossess your home if you have only missed payments during the payment holidays… not unless you “unreasonably refuse to engage” with your lender about how to repay these.